Original URL: https://www.theregister.co.uk/2011/06/22/wrinkly_booze/

 Leading the British media was a new report (pdf here) from the Royal College of Psychiatrists' Older People’s Substance Misuse Working Group, which asserts that the nation's old-timers have their back teeth awash to a perilous degree, and demands that the government issue a new and tougher recommended daily alcohol limit for the silver drinker.

 “The traditional view is that alcohol misuse is uncommon in older people," says report author psychiatrist Ilana Crome.
 "However, this is simply not true.
 A lack of awareness means that GPs and other healthcare professionals often overlook or discount the signs when someone has a problem.
 We hope this report highlights the scale of the problem, and that the multiple medical and social needs of this group of people are not ignored any longer.”

-The trick-cyclists would like to retirement-age people limited to an upper safe limit for older men of 1.5 units per day or 11 units per week, and for women 1 unit per day or 7 units per week.
+The working group would like to retirement-age people limited to an upper safe limit for older men of 1.5 units per day or 11 units per week, and for women 1 unit per day or 7 units per week.
 This equates to one modern-sized glassful of wine per day for the men and a dirty glass for the ladies.